Wenying-Yu-Lab/HOLTEP-CPU/README.md

 positional arguments:
   {carcinogenicity,cardiotoxicity,developmental_toxicity,hepatotoxicity,nephrotoxicity,neurotoxicity,reproductive_toxicity,skin_sensitization}
-                        Specify the toxicity type for prediction from the given list. data_path             Specify the file containing a series of SMILES of the structures for prediction.
+                        Specify the toxicity type for prediction from the given list. data_path             Specify the file containing a series of SMILES data of the structures for prediction.

 optional arguments:
   -h, --help            show this help message and exit